combinatorics

 Inclusion-Exclusion Principle

-The inclusion-exclusion principles that state the number of elements of of finite sets is given by:
+The Inclusion-Exclusion Principle states that the number of elements in the union of finite sets is given by:

 Example